farrows76/parsley/README.md

   # Will return a results hash with the number of success and failed items it attempted to create
   => {"success":40,"failed":87,"The conditional request failed":87}
 ```
-> Before the item is stored, the API will change all the "truth" and "false" strings to booleans

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions